Type your search below

-Our staff and clergy will be available to welcome you during your visit wearing face visors or masks.
+Our staff and clergy will be available to welcome you during your visit wearing face masks.

-Following government guidelines, we will require all visitors to wear face coverings which cover the nose and mouth during worship or while visiting for sightseeing (except where exemptions exist – see gov.uk for further information).
-Visitors will be asked to bring their own face coverings or visors and will only be given entry to the cathedral if they are wearing them.
+Following government guidelines, all visitors must wear face coverings which cover the nose and mouth during worship or while visiting for sightseeing (except where exemptions exist – see gov.uk for further information).
+Visitors will be asked to bring their own face masks and will only be given entry to the cathedral if they are wearing them.

-You can read the full Church of England guidance about face coverings here.
+You can read the full Church of England guidance about face masks here.

 Physical distancing measures inside